mthuurne/retroasm/docs/instruction-set.md

     prefix <decode flags>
     <encoding> . <mnemonic> . <semantics>

 The decode flags are defined using a comma-separated list of declarations consisting of a type followed by a name, similar to function arguments.
-As the term 'flags' suggests, these will typically be booleans, so of the type `u1`.
+As the term 'flags' suggests, these will typically be Booleans, so of the type `u1`.
 A decode flag is not allowed to have the same name as a register, I/O channel or function.

 The body of the prefix definition is a series of dot-separated lines, one per prefix.
 These are similar to the way mode definitions work, as will be explained in the next section.